How does locate frequency for PocketFinder+ work?

 How Does It Work?

-Sometimes customers see multiple locates only 10-20 seconds apart, other times see only 1 locate every 5 minutes apart or various gaps between locates and wonder why that is.
+Sometimes customers see multiple locates only 10-20 seconds apart, other times see various gaps between locates and wonder why that is.
 The purpose of this article is to explain how PocketFinder utilizes all three location technologies and why location frequency may very.

 GPS Location Technology